It is indeed a fact that physical appearance is the first thing human beings take in when they first meet someone.

 Do they have more joy?

-For far too many, sex appeal is attached to breast size and women — being well acquainted with this fact — flock to get their bodies altered.
+For far too many, sex appeal is attached to breast size and women —being well acquainted with this fact—flock in droves to get their bodies altered.

 In a strange way, wanting to fit and not be seen as “less than” makes perfect sense in a world of 7 billion people if we believe life is a competition.